stormmind-ch/report/chapters/ch3_methodology/ch3_methodology.typ

 === Data Cleaning

 The damage data referenced in @data required several processing steps before it could be used in the modeling phase.
 As noted in @disclaimer, the municipality names correspond to the administrative boundaries of 1996 and are thus not up to date.
-To identify outdated names, GPS coordinates were retrieved using the Geocoding API @GeocodingAPIAPI.
+To identify outdated names, GPS coordinates were retrieved using the Geocoding API @OpenCageEasyOpen.
 For approximately 300 out of 2759 municipalities, no coordinates could be retrieved.
 Manual analysis of these cases revealed recurring issues.

 For some incidents, as described in @data, #abbr.s[WSL] could not determine the exact location and had to assign them to a canton (30 of 28,515 cases), region (3), or district (10).
 Due to their low frequency, these entries were excluded from the dataset.